 What will fit better in your home?
 Take a look around your space.
-Regardless of size, some homes are just better suited to one style of washer than another.
-If there’s no extra space for a front-swinging door to open, for example, you might want to go for a top loader.
-If you need to be able to stack your machines, on the other hand, a front load washer is a better option.
+Regardless of size, some homes are simply better suited to one style of washer than another.
+Do you have room for a front swinging door?
+Do you need to stack your washer and dryer?
+These things will all impact your decision.

 Now, onto the pros and cons of front load vs. top load washing machines.

 Once upon a time, top load washers were the most popular and absolute cheapest option for home washing machines.
 In fact, many in North America still prefer top load washers, and they do have many benefits – including, often, lower prices.
 We’ll run through the pros and cons below.